Do Prenatals Improve Chances of Pregnancy and Boost Fertility?

 - DHA: Finally, DHA is a building block of your baby's developing nervous system.This omega-3 fatty acid can be found in fish and in omega-3 fortified foods like eggs and dairy.

-When you’re on your TTC journey, it’s important to consume enough of these nutrients to meet your recommended daily allowance (RDA).
+When you're on your TTC journey, it's important to consume enough of these nutrients to meet your recommended daily allowance (RDA).
 This ensures both mom and baby have what they need for a healthy pregnancy.
-Natalist’s The Duo provides comprehensive prenatal nutrition that meets or exceeds ACOG's recommendations for pregnancy.
+For a continued healthy pregnancy in later months, you may also want to find out whether you need prenatal vitamins in the third trimester.
+Natalist's prenatal supplements provide comprehensive prenatal nutrition that meets or exceeds ACOG 's recommendations for pregnancy.

-Here are lifestyle factors you can control when trying to conceive:
+Here are lifestyle factors you can control to mitigate infertility:

 - Exercise regularly